itsschwer/schwer-scripts/README.md

 * TBA (WebGL save/loading!)

 # Serializable Item System
-An skeleton implementation of items and inventories using Scriptable Objects.
+An skeleton implementation of items and inventories using Scriptable Objects, as well as several supporting editor scripts.
 ## Features
 * Items and inventories in Unity using Scriptable Objects
 * Inventories that support saving and loading (i.e. serializable)